15 WTA Staff-Picked Trails to Hike Around the State This Summer

 Elevation Gain: 130 feet

 Dungeness Spit is a charming hike to a beach in Dungeness National Wildlife Refuge.
 It’s a hike that, depending on what you’re in the mood for, can be many things.
 It could be a short stroll through the woods with a nice view of the beach.
 Or you could walk down to the beach and enjoy a picnic and let your kids play on the logs and in the sand.
-Or, if you want to make a day of it, you can trek all the way to the New Dungeness Lighthouse at the end of the long, thin sand spit.
+Or, if you want to make a day of it, you can trek to the New Dungeness Lighthouse at the end of the long, thin sand spit.

 Begin your hike at the parking lot — note that you’ll need $3 to park and that dogs are not allowed.
 You’ll pass through the cool, lush forest before coming to wide views looking out over the spit and the Strait of Juan de Fuca.
 Next, drop down to the beach.
 Kids love playing on the logs and there’s often wildlife to watch, including birds and sea life.
 If you have binoculars, you’ll want to bring them.
 On the beach, you can wander as far as you like.
 Just keep to the north, the south side is closed for wildlife habitat.